 With the Handover of Hong Kong looming, legendary promoter and DJ Andrew Bull decided the city needed a party worthy of its reputation.
 An epic 12-hour rave called UNITY, featuring Grace Jones, Boy George, Pete Tong and Paul Oakenfold entertaining "12,000 dancers, ravers, VIPs, crazies, gays, straights, glow stick twirlers and the curious and unsuspecting of every description."
-With a 20 year anniversary event coming up in Hong Kong this weekend, we sought out Mr Bull, AKA DJ EL Toro, for some tales...
+With the Hong Kong handover anniversary today, we sought out Mr Bull, AKA DJ EL Toro, for some tales...

 1. It was a Eureka moment

 In April 1997, a few months before the Handover of Hong Kong to PRC rule, I stumbled across a unique poster in a Beijing market.
 It was a Eureka moment.
 Up until that point almost no large-scale, privately-run entertainment event had been announced in Hong Kong to coincide with the Handover Weekend.